ufz/ogs/README.md

 *OGS*) and a visualization tool (*Data Explorer*).
 OGS is developed by the [OpenGeoSys Community][ogs].

-## Current status ##

-It has to be noticed that the current OGS-6 version is under very heavy development and [vivid discussion](https://github.com/ufz/ogs/issues), and does not implement all functionality from OGS-5.

 ## Software development ##

 - Good starting point for users as well as for developers is the [documentation][documentation]